C. I. Lewis: Pragmatist but no positivist

 The validation of the perceived experiences are achieved by doing comparison tests.
-For example if one person perceives time or weight as double that of the other's perception, the two perceptions are never truly comparable.
+For example, if one person perceives time or weight as double that of the other's perception, the two perceptions are never truly comparable.
 Thus a concept is a relational pattern.

-Still, by checking the physical attributes which each of the two people assign to their experiences, in this case the weight and time in physical units, it is possible to analyze some part of the experience, and one should not discard that very important aspect of the world as it is experienced.
+Still, by checking the physical attributes which each of the two people assign to their experiences, in this case the weight and time in physical units, it is possible to analyze some part of the experience and one should not discard that very important aspect of the world as it is experienced.

-In one sense, that of connotation, a concept strictly comprises nothing but an abstract configuration of relations.
-In another sense, its denotation or empirical application, this meaning is vested in a process which characteristically begins with something given and ends with something done in the operation which translates a presented datum into an instrument of prediction and control.

 Thus knowledge begins and ends in experience, keeping in mind that the beginning and ending experiences differ.

 Furthermore, according to Lewis' interpretation of Peirce, knowledge of something requires that the verifying experience itself be actually experienced as well.

 Thus, for the pragmatist, verifiability as an operational definition (or test) of the empirical meaning of a statement requires that the speaker know how to apply that statement, when not to apply it, and that the speaker will be able to trace the consequences of the statement in situations both real and hypothetical.

-Lewis firmly objected to the positivist interpretation of value statements as being merely "expressive", devoid of any cognitive content.
+Lewis firmly objected to the positivist interpretation of value statements as being merely "expressive," devoid of any cognitive content.

-In his 1946 essay Logical Positivism and Pragmatism Lewis set out both his concept of sense meaning, and his thesis that valuation is a form of empirical cognition.
-He disagreed with verificationism, and preferred the term empirical meaning.
-Claiming that pragmatism and logical positivism are forms of empiricism.
+In his 1946 essay Logical Positivism and Pragmatism Lewis set out both his concept of sense meaning and his thesis that valuation is a form of empirical cognition.
+He disagreed with verificationism and preferred the term empirical meaning, claiming that pragmatism and logical positivism are forms of empiricism.

 Lewis argued that there is a deep difference between the seemingly similar concepts of pragmatic meaning and the logical-positivist requirement of verification.